abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 *Use `demo` as the value for the username, password, and database name.*

 ![Login to Adminer](/assets/images/articles/7_adminer_login.png)

+Now we can verify that database is empty:

 ![Empty DB state](/assets/images/articles/7_diagram_empty_db.png)

 ### A first model